Apple's home-grown Maps leaves users lost

 Apple spokeswoman Trudy Muller said the company launched the new service knowing it was a major initiative.

-The criticism comes as Apple’s iPhone 5 hits stores around the globe.
+The criticism comes on the eve of the launch of Apple’s iPhone 5, which hits stores around the globe on Friday.
 The iPhone 5 comes pre-loaded with the new iOS 6 software and Maps.

 Users have created a Tumblr blog sarcastically dubbed "The Amazing iOS 6 Maps" where many have posted screen shots of the errors (theamazingios6maps.tumblr.com/).
 Pictures showed the Norwegian town of Leknes in the Norwegian sea, the entire city center of Stratford-upon-Avon is labeled as a hospital.

 Some of the errors have even irked politicians.
-Irish Minister for Justice Alan Shatter said he was surprised to discover that Airfield - a 35-acre estate with working farm and café in center of his constituency in Dundrum, on the outskirts of Dublin - has been labeled with the image of an aircraft.
+Irish Minister for Justice Alan Shatter said he was surprised to discover that Airfield -- a 35-acre estate with working farm and café in center of his constituency in Dundrum, Ireland -- has been labeled with the image of an aircraft.

-Users in Asia were surprised to see two sets of the disputed islands known by Japan as the Senkaku and by China as the Diaoyu.
+Users in Asia were surprised to see two sets of the disputed territory of Senkaku Islands.
 Some joked that this was Apple’s effort at providing a diplomatic solution to Japan and China, both of which claim the islands.

-New York city residents were unhappy that Apple maps doesn’t offer public transit directions, one of the most-used features on Google Maps in cities.
+Closer to home, New York city residents are unhappy that Apple maps doesn’t offer public transit directions, one of the most-used features on Google Maps in cities.

 “My phone should be able to tell me which bus and train to take,” said Kenan Ali, a Brooklyn, New York, resident who exclusively uses public transport in the city and has been an iPhone user since 2008.
 “I am hoping in the next update they will somehow add transit directions.”